elkins2k/GA_Project1/readme.md

 |================================|
 ```
 ## Technologies
- - using a lot of DOM manipulation to dynamically create the game board look
+ - Using a lot of DOM manipulation to dynamically create the game board look
     and feel as well as the user prompts in the header area and game tracking
     in the footer.
 This required creating a standalone function to clear DOM
     elements so new/updates coudl be created without stacking the elements on
     top of each other.
- - played with axios and the GIPHY API to pull a random GIF once the player
+ - Played with axios and the GIPHY API to pull a random GIF once the player
     wins the game.
 BTW: most of the GIFS coming back are lame, so looking for
     a new key word to search in GIFY.
- - discovered a new (to me) way to cycle through a list of arrays using
+ - Discovered a new (to me) way to cycle through a list of arrays using
     for...in.
 This allowed me to refactor a LOT of code, especially the "move"
     function that was basically triple in size - a set of code for each stack -
     and made updates to this section tedious because I had to track down each
     line for each stack and make the same update
+ - It was always important to me that the game work on mobile devices, so leveraging the viewer width/height (vw/vh) units in my styling was critical
+ - got to use some animation to improve the UX **_thanks to Marc_** for pointing me to https://github.com/daneden/animate.css

 ## Approach
  - I first started by brainstorming and jotting down my thoughts in this readme